timescale/docs/timescaledb/overview/core-concepts/chunks.md

   specific device becomes written contiguously on disk, making "deep and narrow" scans for a particular device's data much faster.

-- ** Instant Multi-Node Elasticity**.
+- **Instant multi-node elasticity**.
 TimescaleDB supports horizontally scaling across multiple nodes.
 Unlike traditional one-dimensional database sharding, where shards must be migrated to a newly-added server as part of the process of expanding the cluster, TimescaleDB